 - Where a negligent driver fails to see a stranded motorist standing on the side of the road and hits them while they are outside the vehicle.

 - A negligent motorist hits a pedestrian who is walking down the side of the road, either to get help or while just walking somewhere.

-- Poor road design or poorly setup construction areas causes a driver to hit a construction worker on the side of the road.
+- Poorly set up construction areas causes a driver to hit a construction worker on the side of the road.

 A stopped or stalled motorist on the side of an expressway can present a serious danger to safety.
-As other drivers approach the area, the other drivers may not realize that the stopped vehicle is off the road and instead may believe it to be in the rightmost lane, leading to a potential accident or collision.
+As other drivers approach the area, the other drivers may not realize that the stopped vehicle is off the road.
+Instead, they may believe it to be in the rightmost lane, leading to a potential accident or collision.

 Keep in Mind Where it is and isn’t Legal to Stop on the Side of the Road

 In Illinois, it is illegal for drivers to stop their cars where parking is prohibited.
 Generally, this means that a driver experiencing mechanical problems must fully remove the vehicle from the lanes of traffic.
 You should move the vehicle so that it is entirely on the shoulder of the road.
 It should not occupy any of the portion that is in use for driving.
 Failing to do this can lead to a serious accident that may result in injuries or death.

 Often emergency crews must work on the side of the road.
 Motorists who fail to give these workers space may unnecessarily risk a collision.
 Often, these employees may be:

 - Police officers who are performing legal traffic stops

 - Tow truck drivers responding to a call for help